 Current search efforts continue to be focused along the seventh arc in the southern Indian Ocean associated with the final ‘handshake’ between the aircraft and the satellite ground station.
-The search area is 120,000 square kilometres in size and is expected to be completed in mid 2016.
+The search area is 120,000 square kilometres in size and depending on weather conditions, may take until after August 2016 to complete.

 [Click map to view larger image]

-Three vessels—Fugro Discovery, Fugro Equator and Havila Harmony—are currently deployed for the underwater search.
-As at January 2016, more than 80,000 square kilometres had been searched.
+Three vessels—Fugro Discovery, Fugro Equator and Dong Hai Jiu 101—are currently deployed for the underwater search.
+As at July 2016, more than 110,000 square kilometres had been searched.

 In the event the aircraft is found and accessible, Australia, Malaysia and the People's Republic of China have agreed to plans for recovery activities, including securing all the evidence necessary for the accident investigation.